Harry Wills: Retirement

 Wills retired from boxing in 1932, and ran a successful real estate business in Harlem, New York.
 He was known for his yearly fast, in which, once a year, he would subsist on water for a month.
 Wills admitted that his biggest regret in life was never getting the opportunity to fight Dempsey for the title.
 Wills was confident that he would have won such a match.

 Wills died at Jewish Memorial Hospital in New York City of complications from diabetes on December 21, 1958.

 Legacy and honors

-In 2020 award-winning author Mark Allen Baker published the first comprehensive account of The World Colored Heavyweight Championship, 1876-1937, with McFarland & Company, a leading independent publisher of academic & nonfiction books.
+In 2020 award-winning author Mark Allen Baker published the first comprehensive account of The World Colored Heavyweight Championship, 1876–1937, with McFarland & Company, a leading independent publisher of academic & nonfiction books.
 This history traces the advent and demise of the Championship, the stories of the talented professional athletes who won it, and the demarcation of the color line both in and out of the ring.

-For decades the World Colored Heavyweight Championship was a useful tool to combat racial oppression-the existence of the title a leverage mechanism, or tool, used as a technique to counter a social element, “drawing the color line.”
+For decades the World Colored Heavyweight Championship was a useful tool to combat racial oppression.

 Harry Wills was inducted into the International Boxing Hall of Fame in 1992.